lehduong/kesi/README.md

 ## How to run

-Please checkout `example.pynb` for detail instruction for reproducing the results
+Please checkout `example.pynb` for detail instruction to reproduce the results on CIFAR.
+Instruction for running experiments on Tiny-Imagenet might be updated later.

+We also provided the scripts for repeative pruning and knowledge distillation (read Sec.5 in Colab example). **Disclamer**: you might have to modify the `checkpoint_paths` variable in `ensemble_finetune.py` to appropriate paths (and by that I mean `cifar/filter_pruning/ensemble_finetune.py`,  `cifar/weight_pruning/ensemble_finetune.py`,... depending on your chosen method/dataset).

 ## Results